Cody-Nicholson96/Non-Tech/Critical_Thinking/deductiveAndInductiveArguments.md

-#Deductive Arguments and Inductivve Arguments
+# Deductive Arguments and Inductive Arguments

 Two different ways to make an inference

 ***

-###Deductive Arguments
+### Deductive Arguments
 -

 An argument that makes it so that the conclusion **has to** follow the premise